allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 <script type="importmap">
 {
   "imports": {
      "moment": "/node_modules/moment/src/moment.js"
   }
 }
 </script>
 ```

 So when the Javascript engine tries to resolve the *Module Specifier* "moment",
-it will check the import-map in the HTML document and try to get the corresponding
+it will check the Import-map in the HTML document and try to get the corresponding
 URL of the module specifier.

+In this case, it will try to find the entry whose key is "moment", and get the
+value "/node_modules/moment/src/moment.js" from the Import-map.

 This trick could be extended a little bit with file hashes.
 For example, sometimes you need to
 cache the module scripts and let's say the file name will be appended with the hash of